-The UCF McKnight Center of Excellence hosts an Annual Awards & Recognition/Endof-Year Banquet each Spring to recognize outstanding achievement.
+The NAS program hosts an Annual Awards & Recognition/End-of-Year Banquet in May to recognize outstanding achievement.
 The awards presented will include but are not limited to 3.0 and higher-grade point average, Community Service, Student of the Year, and Senior of the Year.
-The Officers will also be recognized.
-Students must be active at least two years before graduation to be recommended for any MCOE scholarships.
-Academic Enrichment Award (AEA): Seniors interested in receiving the UCF Academic Enrichment Award (AEA) must apply and be admitted to the University of Central Florida.
+Students must be active at least two years before graduation to be recommended for any program scholarships.

+Academic Enrichment Award (AEA): Seniors interested in applying for the UCF Academic Enrichment Award (AEA) must apply and be admitted to the University of Central Florida.
 Participation in the National Achievers Society does not guarantee admission into the university.
 This award covers the cost of UCF tuition and fees and is renewable every year the student meets satisfactory academic progress within their 4 years (or up to 8 full-time semesters) of academic study.
 The funding for the UCF Academic Enrichment Award is dependent on the discretion and budgetary availability of the UCF Unit of Undergraduate Admissions, Student Financial Assistance, and Outreach Services.
 AEA recipients are required to meet one-one-one with the MCOE Director and fulfill other scholarship requirements.
 The MCOE reserves the right to exercise organizational discretion in the nomination process.